 Compliance

-The information below is provided in accordance with Texas House Bill 4224 and Section 181.105 of the Texas Health and Safety Code.
+The information below is provided in accordance with Texas House Bill 4224 and Section 181.105 of the Texas Health and Safety Code and to assist you in consumer complaints, license violation concerns, records requests, and good faith estimates.
 While most concerns between client and clinician can be addressed directly, some situations may require formal escalation.
-In compliance with the State of Texas, the information below is provided to assist you in consumer complaints, license violation concerns, records requests, and good faith estimates.
+If you have any questions or concerns, please feel free to contact me.

 Consumer Complaints

 If you believe your rights have been violated, you may file a complaint with the Texas Office of the Attorney General.
+Learn more about consumer rights and filing a consumer complaint.

 License Violation Concerns